launchdarkly/eventsource/CONTRIBUTING.md

 make test
 ```

-To run the standardized contract tests that are run against all LaunchDarkly SSE client implementations (this requires Docker):
+To run the standardized contract tests that are run against all LaunchDarkly SSE client implementations:
 ```
 make contract-tests
 ```